 Alyssa Meza is a digital marketing strategist for Upstream USA.
 Prior to her current role, she worked for Opportunity Nation, a bipartisan campaign to expand economic and social mobility.
 At ON she led the communication team's digital marketing efforts, which led to greater visibility for, and engagement with, the Opportunity Nation brand.
 During her career she has consulted for local and national nonprofits and is happiest when using creative energy to help mission-driven organizations succeed.
 Alyssa is also a trained labor doula who regularly volunteers with Chicago Volunteer Doulas, a birth justice organization serving vulnerable communities in Chicago.
 During her free-time you can find Alyssa rushing to births or looking for her next great travel adventure.

-Debbie Nguyen is a national quality improvement officer and trainer for Upstream USA.
+Debbie Nguyen is the Training Content Manager for Upstream USA.
 She has dedicated her career toward addressing health disparities with an emphasis on reproductive health and wellness.
 She is excited to collaborate with healthcare centers across the US on implementing programs that will increase higher quality, more accessible care and better patient outcomes.

 Prior to joining Upstream, Debbie was a project coordinator at ANSIRH, a division of UCSF’s Bixby Center for Global Reproductive Health.
 She worked on multiple studies including the Turnaway study, which explored outcomes for almost 1,000 women across the US who were denied an abortion due to their gestational age, and the LARC in Community Medicine Study, which explored educating community health center providers in Alameda County on LARC methods to improve adolescent and young adult access.